 Infrared Photos - Kalaloch and the Hoh Rain Forest

-I spent the fourth of July holiday over on the coast at one of my favorite places - Kalaloch.
-We did the usual beach hikes but did take a hike up into the Hoh Rainforest as well.
+I spent the Fourth of July holiday over on the Pacific coast at one of my favorite places - Kalaloch.
+We did the usual beach hikes but this time we did take a hike up into the Hoh Rainforest as well.
 I took my infrared camera with me.

 Not particularly impressive, but it does the job.
-This is and internet download, but my camera is essentially the same, only a little older.
+This is an internet download of the camera model I have, and my camera is essentially the same, only a little older.
 I have a (well actually I bought some backups at the Goodwill, so I think I have 3) Olympus C-2000z from 1999.
-What makes it so good for IR photography is that it has no IR filter inside of it.
+What makes it so good for infrared photography is that it has no IR filter inside of it like current cameras.
 Most cameras after around 2001 or so had a IR cancelling filter incorporated, making it impossible to shoot IR without heavy modifications.
-You add an extension tube for a IR filter, get the filter and you're in business.
+With this camera, you add an extension tube for a IR filter, get the filter and you're in business.
 I bought my C-2000z's and C-2020z's for between $2.99 and 4.99 at the Goodwill.
+The tube and filter cost far more than that!

 Here is a shot of the Hoh river without the filter.